bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 <!-- b-form-rating-i18n.vue -->
 ```

-## Impementation notes
+## Implementation notes

 The ratings control uses the Bootstrap v4 `form-control*`, `d-*` (display), `border-*` and
 `text-{variant}` classes, as well as BootstrapVue's custom CSS for proper styling.

 The root element of the control is an `<output>` element, which allows a `<label>` element to be
-asociated with it.
+associated with it.

 ## Accessibility